schoenmedia/docker/README.md

-# Docker Setup for php Development
+# Docker setup for php development